-Document properties, Fax property sheet
+Document properties, Fax tab

-Note: This property sheet is available only in the Windows version of TextMaker.
+Note: This tab is available only in the Windows version of TextMaker.

-The Fax property sheet in the File > Properties dialog allows you to make settings that relate to fax transmissions (fax number, recipient's name, time to send, etc.).
+The Fax tab in the File > Properties dialog allows you to make settings that relate to fax transmissions (fax number, recipient's name, time to send, etc.).